PinNaCode/magiskboot_build/README.md

 First get and extract the latest source tarball (called `magiskboot_<COMMIT_ID>_<VERCODE>-src.tar.xz`) from [Github Releases](../../releases/latest).

-Or clone this repository using Git with this option: `--recurse-submodules`.
-(If you already have a cloned repository without using that option, run: `git submodule update --init --recursive` instead)
+Or clone this repository using Git, note that cloning with `--recurse-submodules` is not recommended, and you should run `scripts/clone_submodules.sh` after clone because it skips the submodules that is not necessary for building magiskboot.

 ````shell
 CC=clang CXX=clang++ cmake -G Ninja -B build -DCMAKE_BUILD_TYPE=Release  # configure